-Indonesian Journal of Physiotherapy (E-ISSN 2776-5520) is a peer-reviewed journal published by the Universitas Pembangunan Nasional Veteran Jakarta.
-This statement clarifies the ethical behavior of all parties involved in the act of posting an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewers and the publisher.
-This statement based on COPE’s Best Practice Guidelines for Journal Editors.
+EQUITY is a peer-reviewed journal published twice a year.
+This statement briefly explains the ethical conduct of all parties involved in the act of off/online publishing an article in the journal, including the authors, the editors, the peer-reviewers, and the publisher (Department of Accounting, Faculty of Economics and Business, Universitas Pembangunan Nasional Veteran Jakarta).
+This statement is issued based on COPE’s Best Practices Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Indonesian Journal of Physiotherapy is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed EQUITY is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer-reviewer, the publisher and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Physiotherapy study program, Universitas Pembangunan Nasional Veteran Jakarta as publisher of Indonesian Journal of Physiotherapy takes its duties of guardianship over all stages of publishing seriously, and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or additional commercial revenue has no impact or influence on editorial decisions.
-Besides, Universitas Pembangunan Nasional Veteran Jakarta and the Editorial Board will assist in communications with other journals and publishers where this is useful and necessary.
+Department of Accounting, Faculty of Economics and Business, Universitas Pembangunan Nasional Veteran Jakarta as the publisher of the EQUITY takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.

-The editor of the Indonesian Journal of Physiotherapy is responsible for deciding which of the articles submitted to the journal should be published.
+The editors of the EQUITY are responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.